swamyhn/dsa3101-2220-04-airline/weather/README.md

 2. Download ghcnd_hcn.tar.gz and extract all the raw dly files containing the weather station data.

-3. Run join_weather.py to process and join weather elements to our raw airlines data. join extracted weather data with cleaned raw data
+3. Run join_weather.py to process and join weather elements to our raw airlines data.

 The five core elements (stated in the webpage) that we added to our raw airlines data are: